dmc5179/openshift-omnisci/README.md

-# openshift-omnisci
+# openshift-heavyai
-OmniSci on OpenShift
+Heavy.AI on OpenShift